Sri Lalita Sahasranama 401-500

 In other words, by yogic practices, the sadhaka conquers his body, controls his energy, restrains the movements of the mind and develops sound judgment, from which he acts rightly and becomes luminous.
 From this luminosity he develops total awareness of the very core of his being, achieves supreme knowledge, and surrenders his self to the Supreme Soul, Paramatman."

-BKS Iyengar, Light on the Yoga Sutras of Patanjali
+BKS Iyengar, Light on the Yoga Sutras of Patanjali,

-(BKS Iyengar, Light on the Yoga Sutras of Patanjali, HarperCollins Publishers, 1996, p.
+HarperCollins Publishers, 1996, p.
 130-32.)

 419) Sri Jadatmika